 It was 1958, when one of the most representative Autogrill service stations of all time was built on the Autostrada dei Laghi (A8 Milano-Varese motorway).
 A building that at that time looked to have come straight out of a sci-fi film, an icon of modernism made in Italy.
 We are talking about the historic Villoresi Ovest, the Autogrill that was even featured on the cover of Life magazine in the sixties.

 After more than 50 years, those places are back in the limelight.
-Today, exactly opposite the old Villoresi, a volcano of steel is rising up: the most futuristic Autogrill ever created.
+Today, exactly opposite the old Villoresi, a volcano is rising up: the most futuristic Autogrill ever created.

 L'articolo su Life nel 1960